tjvantoll/www.tjvantoll.com/source/_posts/2013-04-15-list-of-pseudo-elements-to-style-form-controls.markdown

 Trident provides an impressive number of pseudo-elements to customize its range selector.

 * `::-ms-fill-lower`: The track portion underneath / before the handle.
-* `::ms-fill-upper`: The track portion above / after the handle.
+* `::-ms-fill-upper`: The track portion above / after the handle.
 * `::-ms-ticks-before`: An area above / before the range track with tick marks.
 * `::-ms-ticks-after`: An area below / after the range track with tick marks.
 * `::-ms-thumb`: The handle.